playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 execute anchored eyes positioned ^ ^ ^4 run summon pig ~ ~ ~
 ```

 These two commands do the same thing!
-But there might be some cases where this subcommand is useful &nbsp; for example, using our `fennifith:animals/spawn` function from the previous article in this series...
+But there might be some cases where this subcommand is useful &mdash; for example, using our `fennifith:animals/spawn` function from the previous article in this series...

 ```shell
 execute anchored eyes positioned ^ ^ ^4 run function fennifith:animals/spawn